-The WBA want the bout staged as early as possible in a bid to finally clear up having two champions in the division.
+Secondly, the WBA wants the bout staged to clear up having two champions in the division as early as possible.

-Current ‘super’ champion Anthony Joshua is set to face Joseph Parker in a March 31 unification before taking on Alexander Povetkin, the WBA’s number one contender.
+Current ‘super’ champion Anthony Joshua is set to face Joseph Parker in a March 31 unification.
+He’s then taking on Alexander Povetkin, the WBA’s number one contender.

 In other WBA news, the Championships Committee named Nicaraguan Byron Rojas as the mandatory challenger for Thai Thammanoon Niyomtrong, current Minimumweight Champion.

-This resolution was made according to article C29 of the WBA Rules, which indicates that a mandatory challenger in a division may be selected by the Championships Committee or through an elimination fight.
+According to article C29 of the WBA Rules, the WBA made this resolution, which indicates that a mandatory challenger in a division may be selected by the Championships Committee or through an elimination fight.

-The parties involved were duly informed by the Championships Committee and, as as established in the rules, their knowledge of the WBA regulations is presumed.
+The Championships Committee duly informed the parties involved.
+As established in the rules, their knowledge of the WBA regulations is presumed.

 Finally, The Puerto Rican Jesus Rojas received this Thursday, February 8, in Caguas, Puerto Rico, his World Boxing Association (WBA) Interim Featherweight Champion belt.